Oslandia/workshop-3d-itowns/1_webclient/1_iTowns.md

 The top left panel can be used to show or hide the different layers of the demo.

-The navigation uses solely the keyboard:
+Use the mouse to navigate and interact with the scene:
-* Arrow keys to move the camera on the horizontal plan
+* Holding the left mouse button allows to move the camera on the horizontal plane
-* R/F to move up and down
-* W/A/X/D to rotate the camera
+* Holding Ctrl and the left mouse button rotates the camera
-* Left shift to move faster

-Holding the S key and clicking on a building selects it and displays its attributes.
+* Holding the S key and clicking on a building selects it and displays its attributes.

 ## Your own 3D scene